hvysotski/Autocomplete/README.txt

 Admin panel:
    http://127.0.0.1:41080/manage

-You should change you current admin password in Activation Portal Administrarion board:
+You should change you current admin password in Autocomplete Feature Administrarion board:
     1) Login with admin/admin credentials
     2) Change password in the top right corner.